 The Scholars Club provides our academically talented vocational students with additional educational experiences in a supportive community of teachers and peers.
-Students are required to be in good standing academically and in their shop, as well as participate in SkillsUSA and other career and technical competitions.
-Benefits to students who participate in this program include acceptance into their shop of choice and early work co-op opportunities.
+Students are required to be in good standing academically and in their vocational program, as well as participate in SkillsUSA and other career and technical competitions.
+Benefits to students who participate in this program include acceptance into their vocational program of choice and early work co-op opportunities.

 GSA (Gay-Straight Alliance)

 The Gay-Straight Alliance provides a safe place for students to meet, support each other and talk about issues.
 Our GSA is also a social group where we organize field trips to WAGLY (Out MetroWest)on Monday evenings to meet other organizations and students of GSA from other high schools.
 We attend other field trips such as Apple Picking, Witches Woods, GSA dances, movie night, roller blading and conferences to lessen the isolation that some of our students might otherwise experience.

 We also organize a few fund-raisers throughout the year to buy and design t-shirts or "Hoodies" for the members.
 And finally, we attend the Pride Parade in June with members of the WAGLY organization.
 (It is a favorite for all!)